dsmith111/recruiting-exercises/README.md

 # Challenge Notes

-Hello, my name is David Smith and this my solution to the inventory allocation challenge.
+Hello, my name is David Smith and this is my solution to the inventory allocation challenge.
 All of the files are within the "solution-for-challenge" folder.

 ## Instructions for running tests